michaelwnau/ussf-portal/the-team.md

 &nbsp;&nbsp;&nbsp;&nbsp;Kate is a UX designer and content strategist based in Portland, OR.
 Before becoming a Trussel, she created online coursework for an art school, led writer-focused editorial and education initiatives at a startup, and was the first content strategist at 18F, where she helped build out the content team, founded the Writing Lab, and worked with many excellent government partner organizations.
 Kate’s work is driven by user need and the beauty of precise, lyrical language (before entering the UX world, Kate earned her MFA in fiction writing).
 Her goal on each project is to wholly engage the user to effect positive change.

 ###### Liz

 &nbsp;&nbsp;&nbsp;&nbsp;Liz is a user experience designer with over 18 years of experience providing service for enterprise, government, and startups.
 She is passionate about both civic service and technology for the greater good.
 She had had opportunities to work with various county, state, and federal agencies and departments where she served and delivered, made friends, and earned some awards.

-###### Mallory

-&nbsp;&nbsp;&nbsp;&nbsp;Mallory is a user experience designer with a fascination for human behavior and human-computer interaction.
-She is an empathetic and curious designer, and believes behind every design challenge lies an untold story.
-She is driven to create authentic digital experiences that are both efficient and delightful to use.
-She enjoys conducting research, pushing pixels, and writing code in equal measure.
-Before her time at Truss, Mallory worked with local government as a design strategist and UX consultant to deliver beautiful, user-focused websites.
-She also spent some time in academia as ORCID’s first UX designer.

 ###### Mariesa